djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 [Open Mathematics - Minimal Propositinal Logic](https://openmathematics.org/package/minimal-propositional-logic)

 Thus minimal propositional logic can be defined as nothing but a collection of inference rules.
-It does not matter if you know what inference rules are, by the way, it is probably enough at this stage to know that they are fundamental to natural deduction.
 Some would argue that this is not what minimal propositional logic is, of course, and they would have a point.
-But to *define* it precisely in this way, that is within the context of natural deduction as a collection of inference rules, is certainly one way of doing so, and arguably more useful than many an imprecise answer that a logician would give.
+But to *define* it precisely in this way is certainly one way of doing so and arguably more useful than many an imprecise answer that a logician would give.

-To continue, earlier it was claimed that we think, argue and communicate intuitionistically.
+To continue, earlier it was claimed that we think and communicate intuitionistically.
 To see this, consider the statement "it is raining".
-We would not usually feel the need to additionally assert that such a statement were true.
+Normally, we would not feel the need to additionally assert that such a statement were true.
-We would rarely say, for example, something like "it is true that it is raining" or "it is raining is true", since the veractiy of such statements usually goes without saying.
+We would rarely say "it is true that it is raining", for example, or "it is raining is true", since the veractiy of the original statement would usually go without saying.
-Indeed it is entirely possible to think and communicate without the encumberance of the concepts of truth and falsehood altogether, and we often do.
+Indeed it is entirely possible to think and communicate without the encumberance of the dichotomy of truth and falsehood altogether, and we often do.
-To do so is to think and communicate intuitionistically.
 We use only positive statements, so to speak, whose veracity is considered to be self evident.
 And it is enough to assert only that these statements hold, rather than that they are true.
 You may wonder, if we do not have the concept of falsehood to hand then how to do refute statements.